 While this is still a controversial issue in real estate photography, choosing the best lens for you largely depends on your preferences and goals.
 Let’s take a look at why different types of lens are important for real estate photography.

 A lens’ aperture refers to how wide it stays open when you take a picture.
 So, the wider the lens open, the lower the aperture value.
-When choosing the ideal lens for real estate photography, always go for one that has a relatively low maximum aperture value.
+When choosing the ideal lens for real estate photography, go for one that has a relatively low maximum aperture value.

 This is because the lens will be open enough to allow more light to strike the sensor, enabling you to take high-quality pictures of spaces with poor lighting conditions.